Carer [noun] /’keərə(r)

 Have you seen the Carers Checklist.
 It sets out practical steps to help you feel supported as a carer and recognised as an individual with needs of your own.

-The Spring 2018 edition of Carers News if now available too.
+The Autumn 2018 edition of Carers News if now available too.

 Did you see our 2016/17 Carers Survey Report.
 We sent paper copies of our carers survey to everyone we had recorded on our system as a carer - 179 in total.
 If you didn't receive one then we probably don't know you are a carer.
 Please speak to Reception the next time you are at the surgery.